laipn/company-fit/README.md

 If the candidate population performs statistically much better the second time around, then we know that the interview process itself is learnable -- which implies the skill we are **actually** testing for is trivially learn-able.

+*Aside*: The statistical model here is tricky to get right.
+If for example question quality is of very high variance then it may skew results.
+As such it's important to to ensure that the 1-st round "pass-rates" for all interview questions remain about the same.

 Note this isn't a novel test for interview validity.
 See ["Why Do Situational Interviews Predict Performance?
 Is it Saying How You Would Behave or Knowing How You Should Behave?"](https://pmc.ncbi.nlm.nih.gov/articles/PMC4856718/).

 > **Interviewees’ Ability to Identify Criteria (ATIC) and the Validity of Situational Interviews**